National Trust, Peckover House and Garden, Wisbech

 24 February – 18 November 2018

-Our new commission for Peckover House opens on 24 February 2018 and runs throughout the 2018 season until November.
+Our commission for Peckover House ran throughout the 2018 season.

 We spent much of 2017 delving into the archives at Peckover House in Wisbech and exploring the histories of both the Peckover and Penrose families.
 At first glance there would seem little that could connect the surrealist artist, Roland Penrose, to his Peckover aunts and grandfather and their strict Quaker lifestyle; but the archive reveals their shared love of art making, collecting objects and an interest in enlightenment through a greater understanding of the world around them.